zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/cor-prf-static-type-enumeration.md

 ms.assetid: 441d7809-5b65-41a5-ba64-2910a8008315
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 753c3b38187dd69593dcb0520acef9ce4b137039
+ms.openlocfilehash: 40efe81f72a2043503bf521e3e47dad1a7f4530c
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67751896"
+ms.locfileid: "74448455"
 ---
-# <a name="corprfstatictype-enumeration"></a>COR_PRF_STATIC_TYPE-Enumeration
+# <a name="cor_prf_static_type-enumeration"></a>COR_PRF_STATIC_TYPE-Enumeration
 Zeigt an, ob ein Feld statisch ist und, falls dies der Fall ist, ob die statische Qualität für das Feld gilt.
-Diese Werte können kombiniert werden, die bitweise OR-Operation verwenden, um anzugeben, dass das Feld mehrere verschiedene statische Eigenschaften.
+These values can be combined using the bitwise OR operation to indicate that the field has multiple, different static qualities.

 ## <a name="syntax"></a>Syntax